 Deposit requirement

-In most cases, the seller will require a deposit submitted to initiate the agreement.
+In most cases, the seller will require a deposit to initiate the sale.
 That’s usually the case, especially when the asset is expensive.
-In the section, ‘Deposit,’ the box must be checked, and the deposited written down.
-But if a deposit is not required, you should write it down in the agreement.
+In the section ‘Deposit,’ the box must be checked, and the deposit must be written down.
+But if a deposit is not required, you should write it down.

 Asset inspection